 🥫 How to Store Leftover Fried Squash

 Leftover squash is going to get soggy because of the moisture in it – there’s no avoiding it, unfortunately.
-I like to store leftovers in an airtight container in the refrigerator and reheat them as needed.
-It will keep for 3 – 5 days, but the quality will deteriorate over time.
+I like to store leftovers in an airtight container in the refrigerator and reheat them in the air fryer to crisp back up.
+Fried squash will keep for 3 – 5 days, but the quality will deteriorate over time.

 I highly recommend NOT freezing fried squash – this recipe is best served fresh.
 Frozen, then defrosted squash has a tendency to turn to mush.